Updated! Check out a message from our new Head of School:

 Cornelia Reid, the chair of the board’s governance committee, will be responsible for integrating Brian into the board.

 We stand at the beginning of a significant new chapter in The Academy’s history.
-I am grateful to all for your spirit of warmth and dedication as we welcome Brian and Jill into our community.
+I am grateful to all for your spirit of warmth and dedication as we welcome Brian into our community.

 Please contact me directly with any questions.